shiprajain14/kafka101/Lab01/README.md

 Before initializing the Event Streams plugin and connect to your Event Streams Service instance, you must be logged in to IBM Cloud.

-1. Login to your web terminal.
-Lab instructors should provide the access information.

-	> Note: if you are doing the lab in a non-workshop environment, you may perform the steps in a command window or terminal.
-Pre-requisite CLIs are required to be installed locally.

 1. Login to your IBM Cloud account.
 Enter your IBM Cloud account username and password when prompted.

     ```console